-Cold Storage: The Basics
+Cold Storage Warehouse: The Basics

 What Is Cold Storage?

-The business or manufacturer may have a privately owned cold storage facility located nearby where they store products before shipping.
+- The business or manufacturer may have a privately owned cold storage facility located nearby where they store products before shipping.

-Types Of Cold Storage
+Types Of Cold Storage And Temperature Range

 Refrigerated Containers or Reefers:

-This is the most basic and cost-effective way to quickly store and cool food before it reaches its final destination.
+This is the most basic and cost effective way to quickly store and cool food before it reaches its final destination.
 They provide extra flexibility and are used for both stationary as well as mobile use.

 A larger, non-mobile alternative to the options listed above.

-Pharmaceutical Grade Cold Storage:
+Medical Grade Cold Storage:

-Preferred Cold Storage Service (3PL):
+Preferred Storage Service (3PL):

-Cold Storage Warehouse Logistics:
+Cold Storage Warehouse Logistics In Los Angeles

-We Provide The Following Cold Storage Services:
+We Provide The Following Handling Needs:

-Cold Storage (32-55 rooms)
+- Cold Storage

-Quality Report Inspections
+- Quality Report Inspections